endormi/tilux/docs/README.md

 All of the available commands:

+> System and cryptography commands have an extra argument for example `-c` and `-f`.
+This is to separate scripts into folders.

 ```
 cryptography -c: ccrypt -e (for encryption) or -d (for decryption)
 cryptography -o: Openssl -e (for encryption) or -d (for decryption)